apache/daffodil-vscode/DEVELOPMENT.md

 To remedy this, you need to change versions of Yarn.
 Use `yarn set version 1.22.22` to change versions of Yarn.
 [Documentation for set-version](https://yarnpkg.com/cli/set/version).

 #### Yarn Test Issues

-##### Data Editor Opens Test Case Failing

-This means port 9000 is Occupied.
-See the current workarounds section in ["data editor opens" test fails if Port 9000 is Occupied · Issue #1175 · apache/daffodil-vscode](https://github.com/apache/daffodil-vscode/issues/1175).

 ##### TLS Certificate Issues